jgraph/www.diagrams.net-source/doc/faq/configure-diagram-editor.md

 * ``emptyDiagramXml/emptyLibraryXml``: Defines the XML for blank diagrams and libraries (6.5.4 and later).

+* ``selectParentLayer``: true - Selects the parent layer for the current selection (22.1.4 and later).
+Default is false.

 * ``defaultEdgeLength``: Defines the default length for new connectors (7.2.4 and later).

 * ``defaultPageVisible``: Defines whether the page is initially visible (true/false).